genome-spy/genome-spy/docs/grammar/transform/index.md

 # Transforms

 Transforms allow for modifying the data before it is displayed on screen.
-They may filter or derive data, adding or removing fields or rows.
+They may filter or derive data, adding or removing fields or data objects.

 TODO: More about the data flow etc...